Parmeggiani-Lab/elfin-data/README.md

-# elfin-db
+# Elfin Data

-This private repository stores repeat protein modules contributed by TJ Brunette, David Baker (singles), and Fabio Parmeggiani (pairs).
+This private repository serves raw repeat protein atomic models contributed by TJ Brunette, David Baker, and Fabio Parmeggiani.
+Data processing scripts are also included.

+Derived data are publicly served at [elfin-library](https://github.com/joy13975/elfin-library).

 The repository should only be accessible to those who have been granted permission from either of the above authors.

-The data here are used in the [Elfin](https://github.com/joy13975/elfin) project.
+The data here are used in the main [elfin](https://github.com/joy13975/elfin) project.